 - U.S. citizens, U.S. Nationals, or U.S. permanent residents who intend to become U.S. citizens

 - Demonstrated leadership, commitment, integrity, and service.
 The Udall Foundation motto is: Civility, integrity, consensus.

 - An 11-question online application form (includes several short essay questions regarding the candidate's professional aspirations; a significant leadership experience; a significant Udall-topic related public service activity; and other questions)

 - An 800 word essay on a speech, legislative act, book, or public policy statement by either Morris K. Udall or Stewart L. Udall and its impact on your interests and goals

-- Official copies of your transcript(s) including college level work at institutions other than MHC – most study abroad program grades do not appear on your MHC transcript and no grades from domestic institutions will appear, so students must order official transcripts from those institutions to be sent directly to Christine Overstreet
+- Official copies of your transcript(s) including college level work at institutions other than MHC – most study abroad program grades do not appear on your MHC transcript and no grades from domestic institutions will appear, so students must order official transcripts from those institutions to be sent directly to National Fellowships Advisor Overstreet

 - Three recommendation letters from faculty members, staff, internship supervisors, or program advisors